 A tutorial course open to students who wish to study a particular subject largely through independent reading.
-Students are invited to discuss their special interest with a member of the department during the preceding academic year.
-In any case, a list of current offerings will be available at registration.
+Students are required to discuss their special interest with a member of the department during the preceding academic year.

 550.0 SPECIAL AUTHOR